opentelekomcloud/terraform-otc-modules/README.md

-# Terraform Modules for use with Open Teleko Cloud
+# Terraform Modules for use with Open Telekom Cloud

+This repository contains Terraform modules ready for use with Open Telekom Cloud.
+These modules aim to correlate the native OpenStack resources under the paradigm of OTC like ECS, VPC, etc.

 ## Use modules with terraform

+See the Terraform documentation on [how to use modules](https://www.terraform.io/docs/modules/usage.html).

+If starting from scratch, a `terraform init` in you terraform directory will initialize and download the required plugins as well as the modules.
+If you already have an initialized workspace and just want to retrieve the modules, you can do that via `terraform get`.
+Please note that any subsequent invocations of `terraform get` will **NOT** update the modules.
+If you want to get the latest version, you need to issue the command `terraform get -update=true`.

+To see an example implementation of these modules, you can use [this repository](https://github.com/OpenTelekomCloud/terraform-otc/tree/master/modules).

 ## Module description

 ### EVS

 This modules creates one or more EVS (Elastic Volume Service).
+Using the `ecs_count` variable, any number of volumes can be created.
+These volumes have to be attached to an ECS instance (or a ordinary OpenStack compute instance), provided via the `ecs_ids` parameter.

 **Parameter**